HigherOrderCO/Bend/GUIDE.md

   return sum
 ```

 And that's the parallel "Hello, world"!

-So, how do we actually *run* it in parallel?
-Just use C or CUDA!
-Let's do it.
+Now, let's finally run it.
+But first,
-But before, let's see how it performs with the single-threaded interpreter:
+let's just check it performs with the single-threaded interpreter:

 ```
 bend run main.bend